Llywelyn1282/earth-quiz/README.md

 Where I found the confetti npm package: https://www.npmjs.com/package/canvas-confetti

 Page on randomising arrays where I found the Fisher-Yates Sorting Algorithm: https://www.freecodecamp.org/news/how-to-shuffle-an-array-of-items-using-javascript-or-typescript/

+Also thanks to Gareth McGirr, Alice Dean and Nick Le Mesurier for their additional advice and assistance.

 ### Content